-Before we went to Slovenia, I read about a memorable hike in Lepenadalen i Triglav National Park.
-An easy hike by a gorge to a waterfall, which would really show the valley at its very best.
-However, when I ran into the tourist center in Trenta much later, I had completely forgotten everything I had read about the memorable hike.
-The guy in tourist information draws and points on a map of all the hikes we should do. - "Well, yes, then we have this hike to the mill at Šunik".
+When I ran into the tourist center in Trenta much later, however, I had completely forgotten everything I had read about the memorable hike.
+The guy in the tourist information office draws and points to a map of all the hikes we should do. – “Yes, yes, then we have this hike to the mill at Šunik”.
 The mill?
-One of the nerve cells in my brain starts to twitch a little.
-Haven't I heard of this one before?
-I quickly forget all the other tips I got in the tourist information.
-We're going to the mill.
+Some of my nerve cells in my brain start twitching a little.
+Haven’t I heard of this one before?
+I quickly forget all the other tips I got from the tourist information office.
+We’re going to the mill.

 After one monkey strudel at Pristava Lepena we turn left, further into Lepenadalen.
 The road is narrow and there are few signs.
 The tourist information guy had said there would be a sign.
 We drive slowly.
 We pass a small parking lot for two cars with a small sign.
 It can't be there, can it?
 But no more parking spaces appear, so we drive back.
 It says on a small information sign in the small parking lot Sunikov Vodni Gaj with pictures of several waterfalls.
 We have arrived.